Decentralised possibilistic inference with applications to target tracking: Review of possibilistic inference

-Possibility theory allows for modelling the absence of precise knowledge regarding an unknown but otherwise fixed quantity of interest.
-This can be formalised by introducing a sample space $\Omega$ as in probability theory; yet, instead of defining a probability distribution on $\Omega$, we simply acknowledge the presence of a true state of nature $\omega^* \in \Omega$ and aim to infer the aspects of it that are relevant to the problem under consideration.
-To this end, an analogue of the concept of a random variable, referred to as an \emph{uncertain variable}, is introduced as a mapping $\bm{x}$ from $\Omega$ to a given set $S$ with $x^* = \bm{x}(\omega^*)$ being the true value of interest.
+Possibility theory provides a way to represent \emph{imprecise knowledge} about an unknown (but fixed) quantity of interest \cite{Dubois2015,deBaets1999}.
+As in probability theory, we introduce a sample space $\Omega$.
+However, instead of placing a probability distribution on $\Omega$, we assume there is a true state of nature $\omega^* \in \Omega$ and we seek to infer whatever features of $\omega^*$ matter for the problem at hand.

-The information held about $x^*$ is formalised as a non-negative function $f_{\bm{x}}$ verifying $\sup_{x \in S} f_{\bm{x}}(x) = 1$.
-The interpretation of this function, referred to as a \emph{possibility function}, is that the event $\bm{x} \in B$ for some subset $B$ of $S$ has \emph{credibility} $\sup_{x \in B}f_{\bm{x}}(x)$; the term \emph{credibility} itself can be understood informally as the degree of belief in an event or, more formally, as the maximum \emph{subjective} probability that one would be ready to grant to this event.
+An analogue of a random variable is then defined: an \emph{uncertain variable} $\bm{x}$ is a mapping from $\Omega$ to a set $S$.
+If $\omega$ is the true state of nature, then the corresponding true value is $x=\bm{x}(\omega)$.